 Design a Fraction Collage

 Break out the ruler and brush up on a little elementary math.
 Don't despair if numerators and denominators seem like a bore to your child.
 This colorful collage is sure to show him the brighter side of fractions.
-This is a great activity for kids having a hard time grasping the concept; being able to see and touch fractions visually and tactile-ly helps kids understand fractions more clearly.
+This is a great activity for kids having a hard time grasping the concept; being able to see and touch fractions helps kids understand fractions more clearly.

 What You Need:

 - Construction paper in a variety of colors

 - Thick black marker